19.1: Electron-Transfer Reactions in Mitochondria

 Kaila VRI.
 2018 Long-range proton-coupled electron transfer in biological energy conversion: towards mechanistic understanding of respiratory complex I. J. R. Soc.
 Interface 15: 20170916. http://dx.doi.org/10.1098/rsif.2017.0916.
 Creative Commons Attribution License http://creativecommons.org/licenses/by/4.0/,

 How is the reduction of ubiquinone and proton transport coupled?
-The mechanism likely involves conformational changes in flexible regions in the interface of the hydrophilic and membrane domains of the complex.
+The mechanism likely involves conformational changes in flexible regions at the interface of the complex's hydrophilic and membrane domains.

 Inhibition of Complex I

 Complex I is inhibited by more than 60 different families of compounds.
 They include the classic Complex I inhibitor rotenone and many other synthetic insecticides/acaricides.
 The classes include Class I/A (the prototype of which is Piericidin A), Class II/B (the prototype of which is Rotenone), and Class C (the prototype of which is Capsaicin).
 They appear to bind at the same site.
 Figure \(\PageIndex{16}\) shows their structures.
-From the structure of the 3 prototypes, what are the characteristics of the pharmacophore, the “ideal binding ligand”?
-Where do they likely bind?
+From the structure of the three prototypes, what are the characteristics of the pharmacophore, the “ideal binding ligand”?
+Where are they likely bound?
 How “promiscuous” is the binding site?

 Many devastating neurological diseases are associated with defects in Complex I. In addition to major problems with oxidative ATP production, reactive oxygen species (ROS) increase.
-The major sites for the generation of ROS are Complex I and Complex III.
+Complex I and Complex III are the major sites for generating ROS.
 Given the locations of the electron carriers at the periphery and internal within the protein complex, which electron carriers might most readily leak electrons to dioxygen?
 What ROS is likely to form in the process?

 Inhibitors might block access to UQ or conformational changes necessary for the final reduction of the ubiquinone free radical.
 Class A inhibitors dramatically increase ROS production.
 The actual site of ROS production in Complex I is a bit controversial.
 One possible electron donor to dioxygen is FMN since both can engage in 1 e- transfers.
 Mutants that lack N2 iron-sulfur cluster showed ROS production.